Chinese group in talks to buy AIG air lease arm

-HONG KONG/NEW YORK A group of Chinese companies, including Industrial and Commercial Bank of China (ICBC), is in talks to buy nearly all of American International Group Inc's (AIG.N) aircraft leasing unit for about $5.5 billion, AIG said on Friday.
+HONG KONG/NEW YORK A group of Chinese companies, including Industrial and Commercial Bank of China (ICBC), is in talks to buy nearly all of American International Group Inc's (AIG.N) aircraft leasing unit for about $5.5 billion (3.4 billion pounds), AIG said on Friday.

 The deal is expected to be announced as soon as early next week, a source familiar with the matter said on condition of anonymity.